 This willingness to consider a different approach ceased when D. Campbell advised G. Schorer on 23 September 1992 that the proposed testing regime is also a necessary preclude to the suggestion that your members be moved to different exchanges.
-It should be noted that in the cases of and and a gent was subsequently moved to another exchange with Ax technology in late November 1992, and that R.
+It should be noted that in the cases of and,, each was subsequently moved to another exchange with AXE technology in late November 1992, and that R.